Case Review and Procedure

 Conduct Review Meeting Timeline:

 • The respondent will be notified at least five (5) business days prior to the meeting with a date, time, location, and the name of the Conduct Panel Members.
-The respondent may not contact the panel members about this case prior to the meeting.
-Any action will remove the panel member from the case.
+The respondent(s) may not contact the panel members about this case prior to the meeting and any action will remove the panel member from the case.

-• Three (3) business days prior to the meeting, the respondent must submit any evidence to be considered by the panel and a list of witnesses with rationale of their participation.
-The respondent may assert grounds for disqualification of any particular panel member to the Conduct Administrator up until three (3) business days prior to the date of the meeting.
-The Conduct Administrator and Chair of the Panel have the discretion to accept or reject a request for a disqualification based on the facts presented and will issue a response in writing to the respondent.
+• Three (3) business days prior to the meeting, the respondent(s) must submit any evidence to be considered by the panel and a list of witnesses with rationale of their participation.
+The respondent(s) may assert grounds for disqualification of any particular panel member to the Conduct Administrator up until three (3) business days prior to the date of the meeting.
+The Conduct Administrator and Chair of the Panel have the discretion to accept or reject a request for a disqualification based on the facts presented and will issue a response in writing to each respondent.

-• Two (2) business days prior to the meeting, the Conduct Panel will receive the Review packet from the Conduct Administrator which will include the case file, evidence submitted by the respondent, and a list of potential witnesses.
+• Two (2) business days prior to the meeting, the Conduct Panel will receive the Review packet from the Conduct Administrator which will include the case file, evidence submitted by the respondent(s), and a list of potential witnesses.

 Formal Review Meeting Process:

-The Conduct Review Panel will meet with the respondent, consider the information provided in the case, review additional information, ask questions, and make an impartial determination as to whether the respondent is “responsible” or “not responsible” for the stated charges.
+The Conduct Review Panel will meet with the respondent, consider the information provided in the case, review additional information, ask questions, and make an impartial determination as to whether the respondent is “Responsible” or “Not Responsible” for the stated charges.
 The following list are items which pertain to the Formal Review:

 • The Formal Review procedures will be audio recorded and retained as official record.
 This will be the only recording of the review meeting.